UrbanSystemsLab/spatial-join-mongodb/README.md

 - `--innerLayer` : Database collection name containing inner layer features
 - `--outerLayer` : Database collection name containing outer layer features
 - `--outputLayer` : Empty collection where spatially joined features are to be stored
+- `--outerLayerAttributes` : Outer layer feature attributes to be added to contained inner layer features. *Separated by space*
 **Note**: All three layer collections must be different and have spatial indices.

 ---